 Availability Facilities – A list of all possible VISN/station facilities which are available to select for the user who will receive the account.

 Request These Facilities – A list of VISN/station facilities which have been added for the user who will receive the account.

-Modify User Request Page